 Passport photos (4 pieces, colored)

-Passport (valid at least 6 months and with one empty page)
+Passport (valid for at least 6 months and with one empty page)

 Employment contract provided by the recruiter or school